anambarajas/Covid-19-Data-Analysis/README.md

 # Covid-19-Data-Analysis

-My first data analysis project in Python.
+This is my first data analysis project in Python.
+The datasets and coding are from a guided project offered in Coursera.